Puddinnd/NPA-2020/README.md

 We're mainly using Python3 in this class.

-Install necessary modules by using command `pip3 install requirements.txt`
+Install necessary modules by using command `pip3 install -r requirements.txt`